 (c) The following definitions shall apply throughout this Subchapter:

-(1) "De minimis concentration" means the amount of a regulated substance which does not exceed one percent (1%) of the capacity of a tank, excluding piping and vent lines.
+(1) "De minimis concentration" means the amount of a regulated substance that does not exceed one percent (1%) of the capacity of a tank, excluding piping and vent lines.

-(2) "Expeditiously emptied after use" means the removal of a regulated substance from an emergency spill or overflow containment UST system within 48 hours after the necessity for use of the UST system has ceased.
+(2) "Expeditiously emptied after use" means the removal of a regulated substance from an emergency spill or overflow containment UST system within 48 hours after use of the UST system has ceased.

 (3) "Previously closed" means:

-(A) An UST system from which all regulated substances had been removed, the tank filled with a solid inert material, and tank openings were sealed or capped prior to December 22, 1988; or
+(A) An UST system from which all regulated substances had been removed, the tank had been filled with a solid inert material, and tank openings had been sealed or capped prior to December 22, 1988; or

 (B) An UST system removed from the ground prior to December 22, 1988.